Élie Cartan: Life

 Cartan defended his dissertation, The structure of finite continuous groups of transformations in 1894 in the Faculty of Sciences in the Sorbonne.
 Between 1894 and 1896 Cartan was a lecturer at the University of Montpellier; during the years 1896 through 1903, he was a lecturer in the Faculty of Sciences at the University of Lyon.

-In 1903, while in Lyons, Cartan married Marie-Louise Bianconi (1880–1950); at the same year, Cartan became a professor in the Faculty of Sciences at the University of Nancy.
+In 1903, while in Lyon, Cartan married Marie-Louise Bianconi (1880–1950); in the same year, Cartan became a professor in the Faculty of Sciences at the University of Nancy.
 In 1904, Cartan's first son, Henri Cartan, who later became an influential mathematician, was born; in 1906, another son, Jean Cartan, who became a composer, was born.
 In 1909 Cartan moved his family to Paris and worked as a lecturer in the Faculty of Sciences in the Sorbonne.
 In 1912 Cartan became Professor there, based on the reference he received from Poincaré.
 He remained in Sorbonne until his retirement in 1940 and spent the last years of his life teaching mathematics at the École Normale Supérieure for girls.

 As a student of Cartan, the geometer Shiing-Shen Chern wrote:Usually the day after [meeting with Cartan] I would get a letter from him.
 He would say, “After you left, I thought more about your questions...”—he had some results, and some more questions, and so on.
 He knew all these papers on simple Lie groups, Lie algebras, all by heart.
 When you saw him on the street, when a certain issue would come up, he would pull out some old envelope and write something and give you the answer.
 And sometimes it took me hours or even days to get the same answer...
 I had to work very hard.In 1921 he became a foreign member of the Polish Academy of Learning and in 1937 a foreign member of the Royal Netherlands Academy of Arts and Sciences.
 In 1938 he participated in the International Committee composed to organise the International Congresses for the Unity of Science.

 He died in 1951 in Paris after a long illness.

 In 1976, a lunar crater was named after him.
 Before, it was designated Apollonius D.